Skip to Content

 Later in the guide, you’ll find places to visit a stone’s throw from Powerscourt, for those of you that fancy seeing what else Wicklow has to offer.

-Likely the reason you came in the first place, you’ll get the chance to enjoy the sight of the waterfall itself.
-It really is a stunning drop of water that tumbles 121m down over the rocky escarpment into the river below.
+Likely the reason you came in the first place, you’ll get the chance to enjoy the sight of the waterfall itself from the moment you leave the car park.

 Along the way you can enjoy different views of the waterfall from various vantage points and is worth the extra effort.